 Fotofab proudly services the US & International customers.

-- Has low coefficient of thermal expansion
+- Low coefficient of thermal expansion

-- Can be formed hot or cold
+- Ability to be formed hot or cold

 - Cathode ray tube electron guns